ilikeyu/skeleton-sp21/README.md

 2. string type store reference.
 3. arraycopy method: System.rraycopy(Source array, start pos, Target array, start pos, Number to copy).
 4. array and class have the same unchanged box.

+### static

+1. specific to a class, all the instances of the same class share the same variable.
+2. instance has access to both the static and non-static method & variables.
+3. static method & class noe be allowed to access instance method & variable.
+4. null object cannot access variable, do not make sense.

+## July 15th